 Being untrained does not forbid action.
 It makes it more dangerous.
 An untrained character can attempt anything plausible for their background.
 A scientist can pick up a gun and point it the right direction.
 A deckhand can grab shuttle controls in an emergency.
 They are taking on more risk, not requesting permission.
 The GM may rule that certain actions cannot be meaningfully attempted without specific training, equipment, or access.
 That is the exception, not the rule.

-The discipline system can be dropped entirely for lighter, faster play.
-If your table prefers a streamlined experience, treat all discipline skills as flat skills — Combat covers all combat, Piloting covers all piloting, and so on.
-Disciplines are purely additive complexity.
+The domain system can be dropped entirely for lighter, faster play.
+If a table prefers a streamlined experience, treat all domain skills as flat skills — Combat covers all combat, Piloting covers all piloting, and so on.
+Domains are purely additive complexity.
 The core system works without them.

 Risk Ratings